What is Languedoc?

 What is the CIVL?

-The Conseil Interprofessionnel des Vins du Languedoc (CIVL) is the joint trade council of wines of Languedoc, representing the entire AOP wine sector as well as IGP.
+The Conseil Interprofessionnel des Vins du Languedoc (CIVL) is the joint trade council of wines of Languedoc, representing the entire AOC wine sector as well as IGP.
 Languedoc is France’s most dynamic wine region and its wines are an exciting and accessible discovery for US wine drinkers.
 The CIVL is working to broaden the wines’ exposure within the United States and making the public aware of the quality, variety and incredible value the region has to offer.